David Wetzel

-David Wetzel is an international historian who teaches at the University of California, Berkeley, specializing in the diplomacy of nineteenth and twentieth century Europe.
+David Wetzel is an American international historian who teaches at the University of California, Berkeley, specializing in the diplomacy of nineteenth and twentieth century Europe.
 He has written on the Crimean War and on the three wars of German Unification.
 The focus of his scholarly concern is the political history of Europe, and especially Germany, since 1800.

 Education

 David Wetzel earned a bachelor's degree from the University of Pennsylvania and a doctorate in history from the University of Chicago with a dissertation on the Crimean War.

 Career

 Teaching

 Wetzel started working at Berkeley in 1986 in the billing and payments services department, and was hired as a lecturer in 2003 after completing A Duel of Giants.
 In 2012 he was one of seven Berkeley faculty members listed among America's best professors in a book published by The Princeton Review.